Riley Strain search enters second week: The latest on the missing Missouri student

 Have a story to tell?
 Reach Angele Latham by email at alatham@gannett.com, by phone at 931-623-9485, or follow her on Twitter at @angele_latham

-This article originally appeared on Nashville Tennessean: Riley Strain search enters second week: Bank card found on river bank
+This article originally appeared on Nashville Tennessean: Riley Strain Nashville search continues: Bank card found near river